achiragaming/DamonJS/README.md

 ## Changes
 > 1.0.3 - Implemented support for plugins from the main Kazagumo package.
+> 1.0.4 - Bug fixes on readme file.

 ## Support
 ⚠️ We strongly recommend reading through the documentation thoroughly before seeking assistance ⚠️